nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 3.1.2 Topology.cpp

-This C++ file is where the instances of the all the components are declared and initialized.
+This C++ file is where the instances of all the components are declared and initialized.
 The generated topology connection function is called from this file.

 #### 3.1.2.1 Component Instantiation